 Westhampton College Academic Policies and Services

-When the coordinate colleges were established in 1914, the Office of the Dean of Westhampton College was created to administer the academic regulations for the female undergraduate students.
+When the coordinate colleges were established in 1914, the Office of the Dean of Westhampton College was created to administer the academic regulations for undergraduate women.
 At the time, the dean was also the dean of the faculty.
-When the School of Arts & Sciences was created in the 1970s, the dean was given a dual appointment as associate dean for the School of Arts & Sciences.
+When the School of Arts & Sciences was created in the 1970s, the dean was given a dual appointment as associate dean of the School of Arts & Sciences.

 This unique dual appointment is the basis of one of the University of Richmond's distinctive features: personal attention to the development of the whole student.
 On most campuses, the dean of students' office is focused only on "out of classroom"—or co-curricular—student development.
-However, the dean of Westhampton College and his staff are responsible for the academic and co-curricular development of every undergraduate male at the University of Richmond.
+However, the dean of Westhampton College and the dean's staff are responsible for the academic and co-curricular development of undergraduate women and gender expansive students who identify with the college at the University of Richmond.

-Although the Office of the Dean of Westhampton College is primarily responsible for upholding the academic regulations as it pertains to male students enrolled in the School of Arts & Sciences, the office takes an active role in assisting any male undergraduate student who is experiencing academic difficulty through agreements with the Robins School of Business and the Jepson School of Leadership Studies.
+Although the Office of the Dean of Westhampton College is primarily responsible for upholding the academic regulations as it pertains to Westhampton students enrolled in the School of Arts & Sciences, the office takes an active role in assisting any Westhampton student who is experiencing academic, social, or personal challenges through agreements with the Robins School of Business and the Jepson School of Leadership Studies.

 Here is information to keep in mind about the University of Richmond's Academic Policies: